Kinesiology and Physical Education (M.S., M.Ed.)

 Individuals with a master’s degree in kinesiology and physical education from the University of Maine have gone on to be athletic trainers at the high school, college and professional levels.
 In addition, our graduates are administrators, athletic directors and physical education teachers at the elementary and secondary school levels.

-The University of Maine offers two options for students considering a master’s degree in kinesiology and physical education:
+The University of Maine offers students considering a master’s degree in kinesiology and physical education:

-- Core Requirements: Statistical Methods in Education, Introduction to Research, Current Studies in HPER; Assessment and Evaluation of Human Performance, Mechanical Analysis of Human Movement, Advanced Exercise Physiology, Motor Learning and Performance
+- Core Requirements: Statistical Methods in Education, Introduction to Research, Current Studies in KPE, Assessment and Evaluation of Human Performance, Human Biomechanics, Advanced Exercise Physiology, Motor Performance and Learning

 Please apply through the University of Maine Graduate School.
 Admission to the M.Ed. program requires scores from either the Miller Analogies Test (MAT) or the Graduate Record Examination (GRE).
 Admission to the M.S. program requires GRE scores.
 For more information, please contact Program Coordinator Bob Lehnhard, email@example.com.